STRATEGIC THINKING WEEKLY

 5. Who will this affect and what do they need to change?

-AI outputs often ignore implementation reality.
+AI outputs routinely ignore implementation reality.
 If your framework requires behavior change from people who weren't consulted, failure is predictable.
+Map the people before you build the process.

 These five questions take about 5 minutes to answer.
-They can save weeks of misdirected effort.
+They can save weeks of misdirected effort, and they're the difference between using AI for implementation and using it for exploration.

 3-Minute Micro-Win